 Some Hurricanes are downgraded to post-tropical storms, but can still have winds nearing 110 kilometers per hour.
 For example, in 2014, Hurricane Arthur was downgraded to post-tropical storm Arthur by the time it collided with a cold front over eastern Canada.
-This resulted in major power outages, localized flooding, extensive tree and crop damage, and damage to property.
-Its slower speed gave it time to inflict a longer punch - 12 hours to track from just north of Yarmouth to near Prince Edward Island.
-Arthur made landfall near Metaghan, N.S. and moved northeastward to the Fundy coast before crossing into western P.E.I., bringing heavy rains of as much as 150 mm.
+This resulted in major power outages, localized flooding, extensive tree and crop damage, and damage to property Arthur made landfall near Metaghan, N.S. and moved northeastward to the Fundy coast before crossing into western P.E.I., bringing heavy rains of as much as 150 mm.
 The remnants of Arthur also affected the Gaspésie region of Quebec where soaking rains topped 80 mm and lashing winds reached 100 km/h.
 The town of Carleton-sur-Mer in Chaleur Bay was especially hard hit with power outages, uprooted trees, damaged houses and capsized sailboats.
 In Marsoui, near Sainte-Anne-des-Monts, the river burst its banks, flooding roads and highways and inundating 20 homes.
 In New Brunswick, Arthur's winds topped 100 km/h and it rained hard.
 Along the Fundy shoreline in St. Stephen it rained so hard (over 150 mm) that you couldn't see three metres ahead.
 In Nova Scotia, Greenwood was hit worst with wind gusts close to 140 km/h.
-On the province's southwestern and eastern shores, five- to sevenmetre waves pounded with a huge surf that set off rip currents.
+On the province's southwestern and eastern shores, five- to seven-metre waves pounded with a huge surf that set off rip currents.
 At the storm's peak in Nova Scotia, it toppled trees and knocked out power for more than 144,000 homes and businesses; some lost services for up to eight days.
 In New Brunswick, the storm took out power for 140,000 NB Power customers - more than 60 per cent of the utility's clientele.
 It took as much as 18 days to reconnect power to all households and businesses.